collapsinghierarchy/openfhe-go/README.md

 # openfhe-go
-Go bindings for the OpenFHE homomorphic-encryption library
+Unofficial Go bindings for the OpenFHE homomorphic-encryption library